lenniecottrell/lenniecottrell.github.io/_posts/2021-5-2-Reflections-on-100DaysOfCode.md

 I wrapped up my first round of #100DaysOfCode on the second day of work at my first full-time job in the tech industry.
 It felt like the perfect transition, because I could not have landed this job without #100DaysOfCode.
 Over the course of the challenge I learned a lot about coding, about consistency, [about the job hunt](https://lenniecottrell.github.io/Reflections-On-The-Job-Search/), and about myself over the course of my challenge (plus I got married!).

-I saw a post on LinkedIn a while back about bootcamps graduating people who are "pre-junior."
+On LinkedIn a while back I saw an opinion that bootcamps are graduating people who are "pre-junior."
 Honestly, this is exactly how I felt.
 I was not job-ready after the bootcamp, and I bet that's reality for a lot of people.
 No bootcamp is perfect and mine certainly had its holes, but I also probably should have approached it differently.

 I was the type of bootcamp student who was focused on the finish line instead of truly understanding before moving to the next step.
 I have learned that there is a balance between forging ahead even when you don't fully understand something, and taking the time to truly digest what you're learning, but during my bootcamp I was too focused on finishing and starting my job search that I didn't take the necessary time to internalize my studies.
 This meant that when I was done, I didn't feel like I had much to show for it.